 PARTNERSHIP WITH URBAN PROMISE TO INCREASE IMPACT

-Urban Promise, a national leader working in inner city areas, partners with ICO.
-This partnership allows ICO to expand its programming to include Summer Camps and Youth leadership training for the Brookview Homework Program.
+Urban Promise, a national leader working in inner city areas, partnered with ICO.
+This partnership allowed ICO to expand its programming to include Summer Camps and Youth leadership training for the Brookview Homework Program.

 New Directions